arunkumar-singh/Batch_Traj_Opt_Holonomic/README.md

 # Batch_Traj_Opt_Holonomic
 Repository associated with our ICRA 2022 submission.
-Codes and Preprints will appear by 30th Sept 2021 Arxiv Pre-Print https://arxiv.org/abs/2109.13030
+Codes and Preprints will appear by 5th Oct.
+2021 (A slight delay from the original schedule)

+Arxiv Pre-Print https://arxiv.org/abs/2109.13030